BenjaminBenitez-cmd/devout/README.md

-# Devout - A full-stack eCommerce application:
+# Devout - A Full-stack E-commerce application:

 ## Summary:
 Pre-built tools such as SnipCart and Shopify minimize the amount of work and time involved in building e-commerce applications.
 As a result, I decided to build an entire e-commerce solution from the ground up.
 Although building everything from the ground up was the goal,l I still had to use third-party services such as Stripe, in order to reduce the complexity of the project.